accre/website-content/software-pages/Python/Home.md

 # Jupyter (iPython) Notebooks

-<span style="font-size: 13px; line-height: 1.5;"> Jupyter notebooks
-(formerly iPython notebooks) enable a user to interactively code in Python from a web browser with support for inline plotting, equation editing, among many other things.
-In general, a cluster environment is used for batch processing rather than interactive processing, however we do allow users to launch notebooks from compute nodes and then do editing on a local machine via a web browser.</span> In order to do this, first submit a batch job with a SLURM script similar to the
+[ Jupyter notebooks (formerly iPython notebooks) enable a user to interactively code in Python from a web browser with support for inline plotting, equation editing, among many other things.
+In general, a cluster environment is used for batch processing rather than interactive processing, however we do allow users to launch notebooks from compute nodes and then do editing on a local machine via a web browser.]{style="font-size: 13px; line-height: 1.5;"} In order to do this, first submit a batch job with a SLURM script similar to the
 following: